hanicinecm/pygmol/docs/doc_index.rst

   (or rather instance factories) returning instances of a purposefully built concrete subclasses of the abstractions, ``ChemistryFromDict`` and ``PlasmaParametersFromDict``.
   Those are instantiated with the ``dict`` parameters passed to the factories.
-This is to support passing chemistry and plasma parameters as ``dict``s to the global model.
+This is to support passing chemistry and plasma parameters as dictionaries to the global model.
   Apart from the class factories, both modules also contain functions for validation of the chemistry and plasma parameters data.
 Those are used under the hood of the global model class asserting the consistency of the input parameters passed to the model.